-Productivity AI Tools Comparison: ChatGPT vs Claude vs Gemini vs Copilot
+Productivity AI Tools Compared: ChatGPT vs Claude vs Gemini vs Copilot (2026)

-A task-by-task decision sheet for picking the right AI assistant for office work — meetings, email, docs, slides, sheets.
+A task-by-task decision sheet for picking the right AI assistant for office work — meetings, email, docs, slides, sheets — with June 2026 pricing and models.

 What each is actually best at for office work

-The four products look similar on the homepage and price page; their day-to-day behavior is not.
+The four products look similar on the price page; their day-to-day behavior is not.

 ChatGPT (Plus / Pro)